Ayano-Keiko/HTML-METADATA-Crawler-Parser/README.md

 # HTML METADATA Crawler & Parser
 The script aims to crawl metadata (eg. title, keywords, description) based on a focused URL.
+And it is used for SQL insertion or JSON data saving.
 If IP limitation is ebabled, a Anti-Scraping mechanisam, then we cannot get the metadata.
 Therefore, commercial wensites are not recommended to test.

 ## Feature